dinki/View-Assist/View_Assist_custom_sentences/Alarms_Reminders_Timers/README.md

 [![Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fraw.githubusercontent.com%2Fdinki%2FView-Assist%2Frefs%2Fheads%2Fviewassist-timers_release%2FView_Assist_custom_sentences%2FAlarms_Reminders_Timers%2Fblueprint-alarmsreminderstimers.yaml)

-Remember that this is a beta release.
-I do not take any responsibility if this makes you late for work, forget to buy your wife flowers, or if your eggs get overcooked.
+While this intial version is fully functional,  I do not take any responsibility if this makes you late for work, forget to buy your wife flowers, or if your eggs get overcooked.
 There's your warning and my escape clause!

 ## Requirements and installation
 You will need to do the following to use this blueprint: